nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * Cons:
       * Increased the complexity of the relevant code, as we need to double passing, which make it more bug-prone.
       * `UI` won't able to display the new filtered lists, and need to connect again to `UI` components.

+### Exporting of Data

+#### Implementation

+Exporting of different data types is currently done through `ModelManger`, which implements the methods in interface `Model`.
+There are 2 levels to the parsing of the add command from user input.
+1. `AddressBookParser` identifies it as an `export` command.
+2. `ExportCsvCommandParser` identifies the exact data type that need to be exported, through the `flag` of the user input , and returns the respective `ExportXYZCsvCommand`.

+#### Design considerations:

+#### Aspect: What export format should be used:

+* **Alternative 1 (current choice):** Export to CSV file
+    * Pros:
+      * Versatile since CSV file can be used by non-technical user.
+      * Suitable for manipulating `Applicant`, `Interview` and `Position` data.
+    * Cons: Requires additional method to transform `Model` into CSV output

+* **Alternative 2:** Export to individual Json file
+    * Pros: Able to reuse code as Json already implemented by `Storage`
+    * Cons: Not versatile as required non-user to have knowledge about Json.

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**